Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ### 4.2.2 How it will be applied:
 Multiple techniques will be used to ensure safe inputs, these include validating and parsing the input, but also sanitising and canonicalisation (normalisation) where necessary.
 All functions that deal with user input will also use safe C functions (such as `fgets` instead of `gets` and `snprintf` instead of `sprintf`), and will explicitly check lengths and formats before processing.

-A semi-related technique will be to ensure environment variables are sanitised, as the ACS will likely need to be run with root privileges.
+A similar technique will be to ensure environment variables are sanitised, because the ACS will likely need to be run with root privileges.

 ### 4.2.3 How the group will ensure it is effectively used:
-Code reviews will be explicitly including input handling, and the `flawfinder` GitHub Action has been setup to help the reviewers find unsafe functions (although, of course, the reviewers will not solely be relying on `flawfinder`).
+Code reviews will be explicitly including input handling, and the `flawfinder` GitHub Action has been setup to help the reviewers find unsafe functions (however the reviewers will not solely be relying on `flawfinder`).
 The pre-commit setup has a large amount of linters and static analysers that will also pick up on unsafe functions before they can be committed to the working branch.

 The group will also be testing sanitisation of inputs using fuzzing, however see the note in [3.2 Additional Tooling](#32-additional-tooling) as to why this is not discussed in much depth in this report.

+## Authentication & Credential Management
+### 4.3.1 Why it’s relevant:

+A system like an ACS is directly responsible for managing who can access what, the authentication mechanism is what makes up the bulk of the system’s security.
+Improper authentication can lead to unauthorized access, privilege escalation, or complete system compromise.
+Since C does not have built-in memory safety features, mishandling passwords or session tokens can also lead to vulnerabilities such as buffer overflows, memory leaks, or inadvertent exposure of secrets in memory.

+### 4.3.2 How it will be applied:

+Authentication in the ACS will be based on username-password pairs, securely stored and verified using cryptographic hashing.
+Specifically:

+    Passwords will be hashed using `Argon2` via a C-compatible library such as libargon2.

+    A salt will be randomly generated and stored as a prefix of the hashed password to prevent precomputed dictionary attacks (e.g., rainbow tables).

+    Memory used to store sensitive information (e.g., raw passwords) will be immediately cleared (memset_s or equivalent) after use to avoid leaving secrets in memory.

+The ACS will also use:

+    Account lockout after a configurable number of failed attempts

+    Secure comparison functions (consttime_memcmp) to prevent timing attacks

+    Session tracking with unique, securely generated session tokens (e.g., using /dev/urandom)

+### 4.3.3 How the group will ensure it is effectively used:

+The group will audit all code paths that deal with credential input, storage, and verification as part of the code review process.
+To enforce safe coding standards, static analysis tools (such as Flawfinder and Cppcheck as mentioned before) and linters will flag any unsafe handling of user input or improper use of memory.

+Test cases will be written to simulate common attack scenarios such as brute force login attempts, malformed credential inputs, and memory scraping.
+These tests will be included in CI workflows to catch regressions.

+Additionally, a secure coding guideline for authentication will be documented and shared among the team to ensure consistent implementation practices.
+Periodic team reviews will evaluate whether authentication remains effective as new features are added.

 # 5. Risk Management & Quality Assurance